bannermuseum

 info powerInformation Power - The library media specialist who uses the themes of collaboration, leadership, and technology in applying the principles of Information Power: Building Partnerships for Learning will help students and others become full and productive members of the learning community - the ultimate goal of the school library media program. (p. xiv)

-Explore the ideas and concepts presented at (1) Leadership from the North Central Regional Educational Laboratory (NCREL) and (2) Facilitative Leadership: The Imperative for Change by S. M. Hord from the Southwest Educational Development Laboratory (SEDL).
+Explore the ideas and concepts presented at (1) Leadership from the North Central Regional Educational Laboratory (NCREL) and (2) Leadership Characteristics that Facilitate School Change by S. Mendez-Morse from the Southwest Educational Development Laboratory (SEDL) and (2)

 Which of the following teacher librarians are demonstrating leadership?
 Which people need to be more proactive?
 What suggestions would you provide?
 How are the three central ideas (collaboration, leadership, technology) of the library media program reflected (or not)?